December 7, 2011

 The Hand of God

 I Am Continually with You.
-Asaph knew that even when he was senseless and acting like a wild beast before God, Asaph was continually with God (Psalm 23, page 926).
+Asaph knew that even when he was senseless and acting like a wild beast before God, Asaph was continually with God (Psalm 73:23).
 The enemy of believers always seeks to convince you that God has forsaken you, left you, abandoned you, and never cared about you.
-In contrast, the God continually reveals to us in the Bible that He continually abides with His children.
-Even Asaph, right in the middle of all his problems, knew that God was with Him continually, not just on the good days.
+In contrast, God continually reveals to us in the Bible that He continually abides with His children.
+Even Asaph, right in the middle of all his problems, knew that God was with him continually, not just on the good days.

 So we learn more about the Hand of God.